Ordu-Baliq: History

-In 744, after the defeat of the last Göktürk Kaghan by the Uyghur-Qarluk-Basmyl alliance, the Uyghurs under Bayanchur Khan (Bayan Çor) established their imperial capital Ordu Baliq on the site of the old ördü ("nomadic capital").
+In 744, after the defeat of the last Göktürk Kaghan by the Uyghur-Karluk-Basmyl alliance, the Uyghurs under Bayanchur Khan (Bayan Çor) established their imperial capital Ordu Baliq on the site of the old ördü ("nomadic capital").
 Ordu-Baliq flourished until 840, when it was reduced to ruin by the invading Yenisei Kyrgyz.

 The capital occupied at least 32 km2.
 The ruins of the palace or temple complex (360 by 404 m)— which include ten 1 m high double clay walls 4 m apart, 14 watch towers—eight on the southern side and six on the northern side—two main entrances, one on the east and the other on the west, a 12 m high citadel in the southeast corner and a 14 m high stupa in the center — indicate that Ordu-Baliq was a large, affluent town.

 The urban area has three main parts.
 The largest and central part consists of numerous buildings surrounded by a continuous wall.
 Ruins of a large number of temples and houses are found south of the center.
 The khan's residential palace, also ringed by walls on all sides, stood in the northeastern part of the town, where Russian archaeologist Nikolay Yadrintsev discovered a green granite monument with a statue of a dragon perched at the top, bearing a runic inscription glorifying the khagans.

 Ordu Baliq was a fully fortified commandry and commercial entrepot typical of the central points along the length of the Silk Road.
 The well-preserved remains now consist of concentric fortified walls and lookout towers, stables, military and commercial stores, and administrative buildings.
 There are remains of a water drainage system.
 Archaeologists established that certain areas were allotted for trade and handcrafts, while in the center of the town were palaces and temples, including a monastery.
 The palace had fortified walls around it and two main gates, east and west, as well as moats filled with water and watchtowers.

 The architectural style and planning of the city appear to have close parallels with Tang Chinese models, although some elements appear to have derived inspiration from elsewhere.